 Any flammable liquids

 This includes paint, cooking fuel, gasoline, thinners, lighter fuel etc and other hazardous materials.
-Also lysol is not permitted.
+Also, Lysol is not permitted.

 Pepper spray, mace and CS gas

-Some airlines will not allow self defense sprays even in checked baggage so check with your airline before you fly.
-Also, if flying internationally, you should ensure that these sprays are permitted – they are not in the UK for example.
+Some airlines will not allow self-defense sprays even in checked baggage, so check with your airline before you fly.
+Also, if flying internationally, you should ensure that these sprays are permitted – they are not in the UK, for example.

-See Can you bring pepper spray on a plane?
+Read: Can you bring pepper spray on a plane?

 The not so obvious things you cannot take in carry on